lbilli/rib/README.md

 Two possible approaches, with or without a loop, are described:

 ##### Straight Request-Response pattern.
 No loop.
 This is the simplest case.
-Not suitable for data subscriptions or whenever a stream of messages is expected.
+It's not suitable for data subscriptions or whenever a stream of messages is expected.
 It follows the pattern:
 - connect
 - send requests